Diffusion-approximation in stochastically forced kinetic equations: Introduction

 where

 with $b^\LB=2$, $b^\FP=1$.
-Note that, in the Fokker-Planck case, no additional diffusion appears when one uses the Stratonovitch form of the limit equation, since $\tilde{K}_\sharp=K$.
-However, the average $r:=\E[\rho]$, which is solution to the equation
+Lemma~\ref{lem:sympos} below shows that $K_\sharp\geq K$ and $\tilde{K}_\sharp\geq K$.
+Similar effects of enhanced diffusion in homogenization procedures are observed in \cite[Theorem~3.2]{Evans89} for example.
+In the Fokker-Planck case however, no additional diffusion appears when one uses the Stratonovitch form of the limit equation, since $\tilde{K}_\sharp=K$.
+Let us focus on the Linear Boltzmann case, or on the It\^o form of the limit equation.
+This last point of view is relevant if we focus on the average $r:=\E[\rho]$, that will be a solution to the equation